robotjackie/portfolio/_projects/04_Arduino_cam.md

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_SD_fail.png?raw=true" width="500"></center>

 - Some Arduinos are 3.3V while others are 5V.
-I thought I could use a 5V Arduino but power the camera with the 3V3 pin.
-However, I2C on a 5V Arduino uses 5V, and low from the Arduino can still pull the camera pins to high.
+I thought I could use a 5V Arduino and just power the camera with the 3V3 pin.
+However, I2C on a 5V Arduino still uses 5V, and low from the Arduino can still pull the camera pins to high, or high from the camera can still be read as low to the Arduino.
 I used 4.7K pull-up resistors for this Arduino.

-- I read online that using 5V power may burn the image sensors, so just in case I accidentally did that, I switched with Athulya's camera.
-It made no difference in image quality.
+- I read online that using 5V power may burn the image sensors, so just in case I accidentally had done that, I switched with Athulya's camera.
+But it made no difference in image quality.

-- Some pins are pull-LOW to activate, while others are pull-HIGH.
-This is documented in the code libraries, but could be tricky if one is writing the code from scratch and not noticed.
+- Some pins are pull-LOW to activate, while others are pull-HIGH to turn on.
+This is documented in the code libraries, but could be tricky if one is writing the code from scratch and did not notice the difference.

 - If you're writing the registers from scratch, the register "0xB0" is listed as "Reserved" in the OV7670 reference documentation.
 However, an addendum document "OV7670 Software Application Note" specifies that this undocumented register should be set to the value "0x84" for YCbCr.

-- I solved some other funny SD card problems, such as taking 70 seconds to write one image, then 0 seconds for 2 following images, or re-writing over old images.
-Then the SD sample code wouldn't run.
-I tried using shorter wires and reformatting the 4GB SD card with FAT32.
-It also turned out my SD card reader was fragile / somewhat broken.
-I used a rubber band to hold it together.
+- I solved some other funny SD card problems.
+The sample Arduino SD sketch wouldn't run, so I tried using shorter wires between the SD card reader and the Arduino, and reformatting the 4GB SD card with FAT32, which allowed the sketch to run.
+But sometimes the SD card was taking 70 seconds to write one image, then 0 seconds for 2 following images; sometimes it re-wrote over old images.
+It turned out my SD card reader was somewhat broken/fragile, so I used a rubber band to hold it together.

-- Another problem was that the book code too large for an Arduino Nano clone, so I had to switch Arduinos to the Mega 2560 that the book originally listed.
+- Another problem was that the book code was too large to fit on an Arduino Nano clone, so I had to switch Arduinos to the Mega 2560 that the book originally listed.

 - My cheap Arduino Mega 2560 clone failed to compile and kept giving me firmware errors.
 From online advice, I could reinstall the Arduino firmware with dfu-programmer, but decided to just borrow my friend's authentic Mega 2560.
-This solved the problems.

 - For fun, I used a Particle Photon (basically a WiFi-enabled Arduino) with the camera as well, and was not able to get anything, not even debugging print statements.
-There is a bug with the Photon where I2C pulled low will not reset itself, which causes the status of the Photon to be stuck always blinking green.
+There is a bug with the Photon where I2C pulled low will not reset itself, which causes the status of the Photon to be stuck, always blinking its green LED.
 It can't seem to do anything in this mode - unable to flash new programs or even connect to the Internet or Serial.
 To solve the I2C issue, I manually pulled up the Photon I2C pins by holding wires connected to 3V3 to both Photon I2C pins, rebooting the Photon to Safe Mode.

-- When YUV-format images were finally pulled from the SD card, we tried many different software and online apps.
+- When YUV-format images were finally pulled from the SD card, we tried many different software and online apps to read the YUV file format.
 We finally used a 15-day free trial of software called "All to Real Converter Standard" to convert the images to JPG.
 This was the only one that worked, and it was not very convenient.
+Afterward we learned that FFMPEG could do this conversion as well.

 <br/>